jkflying/bucket-pr-kdtree/README.md

 However this allows many use cases for problems where queries are interspersed with new data, and rebuilding the tree every time isn't a viable option.
 The buckets allow for good splits even if the tree is built entirely dynamically.

+# Performance #

+Included in the main.cpp are accuracy and performance tests.
+For a rough idea for performance tests:

+## Static building ##

+* Adding 10 million points: 1.8 seconds
+* Recursively splitting: 10.9 seconds
+* Performing 500k 5-nearest-neighbor queries: 2.7 seconds

+## Dynamic building (split as you go, tree gets full speed queries at any point) ##

+* Adding 10 million points: 9.1 seconds
+* Recursively splitting: 0 seconds (already split)
+* Performing 500k 5-nearest-neighbor queries: 3.9 seconds

+As seen, there is a slight penalty for choosing dynamic insertion in the search time due to a less balanced tree.
+However, it is less than rebuilding the tree several times, so for use-cases needing searches during data aquisition may be extremely useful.

 # License #

 This Source Code Form is subject to the terms of the Mozilla Public